 - On-site writing sample

 Evidence from state police background check that the student is suitable to work with children.
-This will be arranged through the Lake Forest College Office of Public Safety.
+This will be arranged through Lake Forest College.

-Continuing participation in the program is contingent upon successful completion of all testing, subsequent portfolio checkpoints, and course requirements.
+Continuing participation in the program and official admission to the licensure program is contingent upon successful completion of all testing, subsequent portfolio checkpoints, and course requirements.